vijvalmotaria/ecommerceweb/README.md

-# ShopSphere — Full-Stack E-commerce Internship Project
+# ShopSphere — Full-Stack E-commerce

 A polished e-commerce demonstration built with React, Node.js, Express and MongoDB.